 Federal and State laws prohibit possession and/or distribution of controlled substances as described in 21 U.S. Code 844 and Section 893.03, Florida Statutes respectively.
 Violations of such laws are punishable by up to a year in prison and \$1,000 fine for misdemeanor violations and up to 30 years and \$10,000 fine for felony violations.
 Parents will be notified if a student has been found responsible under the Student Conduct Code for any drug violation.
-Parents of a student under the age of 21 may be notified if their student has been found responsible under the Student Conduct Code for any drug violation.
+Parents of a student under the age of 21 may be notified if their student has been found responsible under the Student.